cellu-selva/press-store/README.md

 1. MongoDB + Mongoose
 2. NodeJS + Express
 3. Redis
-4. RabbitMQ (v3.7.10)
 5. Elastic Search

 #### MongoDB

 You need MongoDB v3.0 installed in your machine.
-In Local environment, `nps` database will be created in MongoDB when the app server starts running.
+In Local environment, `pro1` database will be created in MongoDB when the app server starts running.

 To install specific version of mongodb